-Report cards for students in grades 3, 4, and 5 will be sent home the week following each nine -week's grading period.
+Report cards for students in grades 3, 4, and 5 will be sent home the week after the grade period ends.
 Number and letter grades are used to convey progress in areas of Language Arts, Mathematics, and Reading.
 Letter grades are used to report progress in Science and Social Studies at grade 3.
-Number and letter grades are used to report progress in Science and Social Studies at grades 4 and 5.
+Number and letter grades are used to report progress in Science and Social Studies at grade 4 and 5.

-A 90 - 100
+А 90 - 100

-B 80-89
+В 80-89

-C 70-79
+С 70-79

 D 65-69

 F 64 and below (Very Poor/Failure)

+I Incomplete

 To report progress in Handwriting for grades 3, 4, and 5 an S= Satisfactory, N= Needs Improvement, and U= Unsatisfactory will be notes.
-A ✓ will be used to indicate work habits marked Improvement Needed.
+A $\checkmark$ will be used to indicate work habits marked Improvement Needed.